SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/overview.md

 </tr>
 <tr>
 <td><a href="../../reference/device-management-library/#logs"><code>c8y_LogfileRequest</code></a></td>
-<td>Request a device to send a log file and view the log file in the log viewer</td>
+<td>Requests a device to send a log file and view the log file in the log viewer</td>
 </tr>
 <tr>
 <td><a href="../../reference/device-management-library/#connectivity"><code>c8y_Mobile</code></a></td>